weburnit/php-oop/README.md

 1. write a command called "mcmakler:test" that should accept 1 argument called id under namespace Test/InterviewBundle/Command
   * The command should check if a Bios document with an id of the argument exists
-  * if document exists, return "document exists" in output color "info"
+  * if document exists, return info "document exists"
-  * if document doesnt exist, return "document doesnt exist" in output color "error"
+  * if document doesnt exist, return error "document doesnt exist"

 ## Bonus tasks